Adrien-Courses/R5D11-website-quartz/content/methodologie_waterfall/echec_waterfall.md

 ![alt text](deadline.png)
 ![alt text](deadline2.png)

+### l'objectif logiciel défini plusieurs fois
+Le livre *The Lean Tech Manifesto* souligne un autre point pertinent

+> This misconception of waterfall causes a lot of waste, with different **teams trying to fully describe the target software product three times**: in the detailed specifications, in the code, and yet again in the testing suite used to check that the code matches the specifications.

 ## Comment Agile répond à ses problèmes ?
 Voir [Philosophie Agile - Réponse à des problèmes]({{< relref "philosophie_agile/pourquoi/problemes" >}})